zackgithuboriginal/workout-plus-milestone-project-2/README.md

 #### 3. Goal: Find and understand how to use the gym search application.

-**Expected:**
-1. Upon loading landing page, the user should be presented with clear navigation options to the gym search application.
+**Expected:** Upon loading landing page, the user should be presented with clear navigation options to the gym search application.
+When they navigate to the gym finder application they should find it easy to understand and use.
-2. User should then find gym search application and easily understand how to use it.

-**Result:**
-1. When the landing page is accessed, there is a clear navigation option “Gym Search” at the top of the page.
+**Result:** When the landing page is accessed, there is a clear navigation option “Gym Search” at the top of the page.
 There is also a large CTA button in the page heading.
 Both of these options will navigate the user directly to the gym search page.
-2. On the gym search page the user is presented with several clear input options with labels and example search options of “Ireland” and “Dublin” as placeholders.
+On the gym search page the user is presented with several clear input options with labels and example search options of “Ireland” and “Dublin” as placeholders.
 The map by default is centred on this location to provide the user with an example search result.

 ![Image of the search options](https://github.com/zackgithuboriginal/workout-plus-milestone-project-2/blob/master/assets/images/search-interface.PNG)